 Data profiling examines, evaluates, and synthesizes data into meaningful summaries.
 The procedure generates a high-level overview that facilitates the identification of problems, threats, and trends related to data quality.
 Companies can significantly benefit from the insights gained through data profiling.

-To be more precise, data profiling is the process of evaluating the reliability and accuracy of information.
+Gartner Defines, data profiling as the process of evaluating the reliability and accuracy of information.
 Dataset properties such as mean, minimum, maximum, percentile, and frequency may be detected by analytical algorithms for in-depth analysis.
 The system then runs studies to unearth metadata such as frequency distributions, essential connections, foreign key candidates, and functional dependencies.
 It then compiles this data to show you how well each element meets the criteria of your company’s objectives.

 Data orchestration’s job is to combine disparate data stores, clean them up, and make them accessible to data analysis programs.
 Businesses may automate and expedite data-driven decision-making with the help of data orchestration.